n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 Marks and dependent vowels are further labeled with a mark-placement subclass, which indicates where the glyph will be placed with respect to the syllable base to which it is attached.
-The actual position of the glyphs is determined by the lookups found in the font's <abbr>GPOS</abbr>
+The actual position of the glyphs is determined by the lookups found in the font's <abbr title="Glyph Positioning table">GPOS</abbr>
 table, however, the shaping rules for Indic scripts require that the shaping engine be able to identify marks by their general position.